mguludag/enum_name/README.md

 * Changing enum range with template parameter <sub>(default range: `[0, 256)`)</sub> on each call or with your special function for types
 * Supports `operator<<` for direct using with ostream objects

+## Limitations
+* Compiler versions
+* Wider range can increase compile time so user responsible to adjusting for enum's range
+* Enums in templated classes/structs and if its template parameter is templated type <sub>example: `std::string`</sub> some compilers/versions can produce longer names for it.

 ## Usage ([try it!](https://godbolt.org/z/Kvvqjxd1v))
 ```C++